The best-sounding earbuds for 2020

 Water-resistant: Yes (IP55 rating -- can withstand heavy sprays of water).
 Read our Jabra Elite 75t review.

 The Master & Dynamic MW07 Plus is the second generation of the company's MW07.
-The update features greatly increased battery life (10 versus 3.5 hours), Bluetooth 5.0 and active noise cancellation with two microphones on each earbud.
+The update features greatly increased battery life (10 hours of battery life versus 3.5 hours of battery life), Bluetooth 5.0 and active noise cancellation with two microphones on each earbud.
 The 'buds may not fit everyone's ear equally well, but they certainly have a distinct look, as well as very good sound and a great listening experience if you can get a tight seal.
 They deliver more of an audiophile sound profile, with smooth, well-balanced sound and well-defined bass.

 Water-resistant: Yes (IPX5 rating -- withstands sustained spray).